apache/infrastructure-website/content/pages/how-to-mirror.md

 rsync -avz --delete --safe-links rsync.apache.org::apache-dist /path/to/mirror
 ```

+  - Don't rsync "on the hour" (`cronjob minute 0`).
+Pick a random minute between 5 and 55.
+Never run cronjobs at minute 0 unless the nature of the job requires it.
+  - Run the job four times a day; no more than six times a day in any case.
+  - Check the output from the rsync job regularly so you can detect problems like lack of disk space or permission issues.

+### Excluding resource-intensive projects

 To exclude resource-intensive projects, replace `::apache-dist` with `::apache-dist-most`.
 Do not use `--exclude`.

+### Directory permissions

 If there is a problem with file/directory permissions, make sure you use a proper umask in your cronjob: